Android2771/actors-fyp/README.md

 ## Adaptive and Flexible Communication
 The actor framework allows one to more easily orchestrate the communication and behaviour of nodes and browsers which may be distributed in multiple devices.

 The following diagram is a scenario which uses all communication links abstracted in the framework.
-Some links have been omitted to keep the graph neat, as a WebSocket link is established between Web Workers and the network as well as cluster worker nodes with the network.
+Some links have been omitted to keep the graph neat, as a WebSocket link is established between Web Workers and the network as well as cluster worker nodes and the network.

 <p align="center">
   <img src="documentation/readme-diagrams/network.svg" />